Permesso di Soggiorno application and renewal

 C. FOR THE FOTOSEGNALIZZAZIONE (FINGERPRINTING) AT THE QUESTURA: PREPARATION AND SUBMISSION

-1. When you prepared the documents for the Poste above, you also made a second photocopy of the same documents, in preparation for the fotosegnalizzione (fingerprinting at the Questura Police Station).
-Add to those documents the following.
+1. When you prepared the documents for the Poste above, you also made a second photocopy of the same documents, which was already in preparation for the fotosegnalizzione you are scheduled to do (fingerprinting at the Questura Police Station).

 a) APPOINTMENT LETTER given at the Poste (or emailed or mailed from the Questura, if schedule was moved).